 - Non-equilibrium, thermodynamically inspired machine learning techniques and algorithms, such as simulated annealing in complex non-equilibrium environments and unsupervised learning by prediction.

 - Challenge problems to motivate the development of thermodynamic computers

 Topics out of scope include:

 Authors of white papers may be asked to participate in teleconferences to develop an agenda prior to the workshop.

-Please submit your white paper by September 15, 2018 via this Wufoo registration form.
-The organizing committee will notify the selected attendees by October 5th.
+The application deadline has been extended – if you would like to attend the workshop please submit your white paper by October 5th via this Wufoo registration form.
+If you submitted an application before the original deadline of September 15th, the organizing committee will notify the selected attendees by October 5th.
+Other applicants will be notified by October 26th.
 Should you have any questions, please contact Khari Douglas at email@example.com.